 Winter pressures - letter to the profession

-In such challenging times, when you may need to depart from established procedures to care for people, we understand some could be fearful that they will be referred to your regulator.
+But we also understand there will be concerns about working under pressure, and that you and your teams may need to depart from established procedures on occasion to provide the best care.
 Please be assured that your professional code and principles of practice are there to guide and support your judgments and decision-making in all circumstances.
-This includes taking into account local realities and the need at times to adapt practice at times of significantly increased national pressure.
-In the unlikely event that you are referred to your professional regulator, they will consider the context you were working in at the time, including all relevant resources, guidelines or protocols.
+This includes taking into account local realities and the need to adapt practice at times of significantly increased pressure.
+In the unlikely event of a complaint to your professional regulator they will, as is their usual practice, consider carefully whether they need to investigate.
+If an investigation is needed, they will consider all relevant factors including the context and

 Charlie Massey, Chief Executive and Registrar, General Medical Council